OptiJava/AutoAnnouncementReforged/README.md

 `!!auto_ann create <name>`:

-- Create an empty announcement.
+- Create an default announcement.
+- Default (template) announcement can be change in config file
-- `<name>` is an identifier of your announcement.
+- `<name>` is an identifier of your announcement(must without blank).

 `!!auto_ann create <name> content <content>`:

-- Create a new announcement.
+- Create a new announcement(use template announcement configuration).
 The announcements will be saved in the config file.
 - `<name>` is an identifier of your announcement.
 - `<content>` is the content of the announcement.